-After the first two sessions comes the keynote, headed up by Intel’s Jim Keller, Senior VP and GM of Intel’s Silicon Engineering Group.
+After the first two sessions comes the keynote, headed up by Intel’s Raja Koduri, Senior VP, Chief Architect, and GM of Architecture, Graphics and Software.

-The keynotes at Hot Chips aren’t necessarily a ground for announcing new items, but with Jim on the stage I expect him to go into more detail about his life at Intel so far.
-He’s been there just over two years, which is enough time to bring about a lot of change.
-Hopefully this keynote will enable Jim to go into some specifics, though given the secretive nature of what he does, perhaps not – but it will enable Jim to define some elements of the industry and where he has been taking Intel along that path.
+The keynotes at Hot Chips aren’t necessarily a ground for announcing new items, but with Raja on the stage I expect him to go into more detail about how things have changed at Intel to get into graphics.
+He’s been there just over three years, which is enough time to bring about a lot of change.
+Hopefully this keynote will enable Raja to go into some specifics, though given the secretive nature of what he does, perhaps not – but it will enable Raja to define some elements of the industry and where he has been taking Intel along that path.